KemoPanzah/MkDocs-Material-Langly/README.md

 - Converts Markdown to HTML, translates and converts back to get text formatting like `code`, `strong` and `em`.
 - Get fixed words in code tags with temporary HTML attributes.
 - Navigation translation
+- Copy the CNAME file required for gh-deploy into the root directory of the build.